 Grandparents sometimes lose contact with their grandchildren.
 This can happen for many reasons, such as a family dispute, separation, divorce, or remarriage.
 This section gives legal information for grandparents who want to know how they may be able to reconnect or maintain contact with their grandchildren.

-You will also find information on nsfamilylaw.ca for grandparents who may be thinking about or who are going to court for contact time, interaction with, or custody of their grandchildren.
+You will also find information on nsfamilylaw.ca for grandparents who may be thinking about or who are going to court to be able to spend time with their grandchildren (contact), communicate with (interaction), or apply for decision-making responsibility ("custody") of their grandchildren.

-Parenting time is the time a child spends with a parent or guardian because of a court order or agreement.
-It is a term used in Nova Scotia’s Parenting and Support Act.
+Time a child spends with a parent or guardian because of a court order or agreement.
+It is a term used in both the Parenting and Support Act (NS) and the Divorce Act (federal).
+The term 'access' is no longer used.

-Contact time is the time a child spends with someone other than their parent or guardian because of a court order or agreement.
+Time a child spends with someone other than their parent or guardian because of a court order or agreement.
 This can be a grandparent, or anyone else who is close to the child.
-It is a term used in Nova Scotia’s Parenting and Support Act.
-Contact time is sometimes alsocalled access.
+It is a term used in both the Parenting and Support Act (NS) and Divorce Act (federal).
+Contact may sometimes also be called access although the term 'access' is no longer used in the legislation.

-Interaction means communicating with a child outside of parenting
+Communicating with a child outside of parenting time or contact.
+It includes:

 - phone calls, emails, or letters